 How Many Daily Calories Will You Need in an Emergency?

-Before planning a long-term food storage plan for your family, you’ll want to have a rough idea of the caloric needs of each member of your family.
+Before planning a long-term food storage plan for your family, you’ll want to have a rough idea of the caloric needs of each family member.
 These can fluctuate based on a person’s physique and metabolism, but here are some ballpark figures to get you started.

-What Type of Food to Stock Up on For Emergency?
+What Type of Food to Stock Up on For Emergencies?

-- High calorie, high nutrient food that will give you the most value for each unit stored.
+- High-calorie, high-nutrient food will give you the most value for each unit stored.